Centre: Centre for Lifelong Learning

 Medium of Instruction: English

-All candidates must be 25 years completed on 1st June 2017 or more at the time of applying for the Post Graduate Diploma in Counselling.
+All candidates must be 25 years or on 1st June of the year of admission for the Diploma Programmes.

 CLICK HERE TO APPLY

 Last Date for Receipt of Completed Form at the Institute by Post and in Person

 To be announced

 Announcement of Selection on TISS Website

 Orientation and Commencement of Academic Session 2017–2018